Seastreak to Sail Again to Cold Spring

 Graham commented that taxes derived from an increase in village business from Seastreak cruises will simply “go to the slush fund in Putnam where the backroom good old boys decide” where the money will be spent.

-Foley urged residents to pay attention to the Putnam County Legislature during the next two months as it enters the next budget cycle.
+Foley urged residents to pay attention to the Putnam County Legislature during the next two months as it enters the budget cycle.
 Legislators, she said, will have to consider the county executive’s proposal for tax sharing.
+(See Page 9.)

 Putnam is one of a small number of counties in New York state that does not share revenue raised from retail sales tax with its municipalities.

-■ Village Hall will be closed on Monday (June 20) in observance of Juneteenth, which was designated a federal holiday last year.
-Juneteenth, which is short for June 19, commemorates the day in Galveston, Texas, in 1865 when federal troops arrived to ensure all enslaved people were set free, marking an end to slavery in the U.S.

-■ Foley said she hopes to have village attorney John Furst’s draft as early as next week’s board meeting of a policy outlining how the village will handle request for flag displays.

-■ Jennifer Zwarich was appointed chair of the Ad Hoc Committee on Short Term Parking Rentals.
+■ Jennifer Zwarich was appointed on June 15 as chair of the Ad Hoc Committee on Short Term Rentals.
 Zwarich also chairs the village Tree Advisory Board and is one of three members of the seven-member STR committee who does not operate a rental.

-■ The board gave its approval to sell a piece of village-owned property at 14 and 16 Stone St. to the owners for $4.55 per square foot.
+■ The board gave its approval on June 15 to selling a piece of village-owned property at 14 and 16 Stone St. for $4.55 per square foot.

 ■ The Village Board will hold fewer meetings over the summer.
 Tentative dates are July 13 and 20 and Aug.
 10 and 17.